Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

-The parameters of the \textit{soft-thresholding} operations inside the Fusion and Detection block (to compute heatmap $\tilde M$) were trained in a supervised fashion by considering a set of patches (whose ground-truth binary mask $\bar M$ is known) and minimizing the pixel-wise binary cross-entropy loss function $\mathcal{L}_{\text{BCE}}(\tilde M,\bar M)$.
-Not all the adversarial patches lead to the same magnitude of over-activation: for instance, as stated in \cite{2022arXiv220101850R}, images including printed patches induce slightly lower over-activation values.
-For this reason, training was done by considering an augmented set of adversarial patches causing different levels of over-activations in the shallow layers.
-In this way, the Fusion and Detection Block resulted to be robust to a wider spectrum of over-activations.
+To illustrate the benefits of the SPR, Figure \ref{fig:pooling_ablation} provides the results of ablation studies by comparing the performance of the Fusion and Detection block with different pooling settings and patches crafted with different $\beta$.
+The SPR block always achieves a better IoU Patch Masking, which is computed as the IoU between the predicted mask and its ground truth.

-To generate adversarial patches while controlling the magnitude of over-activation, inspired by the approach used in \cite{2022arXiv220101850R}, we used the following problem formulation:
+The description of the layers selected for extracting $\mathcal{D}$ and $\mathcal{S}$ in each model is reported in the supplementary material.

-where $\beta \in [0, 1]$ is a control parameter and $\LL_{\textit{OZ}}$ is a loss function that measures the magnitude of over-activation of shallow layers in the patch area (details are available in the supplementary material).
-The rationale behind this optimization problem is that a low value of $\beta$ reduces the importance assigned to the adversarial effect, while forcing the network to generate less over-activation in the shallow layers, hence simulating both real-world patches and patches that are maliciously crafted to result in low over-activation scores to bypass the detection mechanism.
-Leveraging this formulation, we collected a set of adversarial patches $\Delta = \{\bm{\hat\delta}_{\beta}\,:\, \beta \in [\beta_0, 1]\}$, where we set $\beta_0=0.5$ to avoid generating patches with scarce adversarial effect.
-This set of patches was used to craft the set $\bm{{\tilde X}}$, which was obtained by adding the patches in $\Delta$ to each image of $\bm{{X}}$.
+The parameters of the \textit{soft-thresholding} operations inside the Fusion and Detection block were trained in a supervised fashion by considering a set of patches crafted with Equation \ref{eq:train_LOV} and minimizing the pixel-wise binary cross-entropy loss $\mathcal{L}_{\text{BCE}}(\tilde M,\bar M)$, where $\bar M$ is the ground-truth binary mask.
+To this end, we collected a set of adversarial patches $\Delta = \{\bm{\hat\delta}_{\beta}\,:\, \beta \in [\beta_0, 1]\}$, where we set $\beta_0=0.5$ to avoid generating patches with scarce adversarial effect.
+These patches were used to craft the set $\bm{{\tilde X}}$, which was obtained by adding the patches in $\Delta$ to each image of $\bm{{X}}$.
 Set $\bm{{\tilde X}}$ was used to train the Fusion and Detection Block and make it robust to a wide spectrum of over-activations.